Mental And Cognitive Impairments

 I can help you establish your eligibility for benefits based on a mental impairment by showing that your disability is so severe it prevents you from working full time.
 Once a disability is established, the SSA will review the illness to see if it satisfies one of the medical conditions identified in its “Blue Book” listing of impairments.
 Some of the conditions identified as mental disorders include:

-Helping The Disabled Get SSA Benefits
+Helping Get SSA Benefits For Mental Disability

 If your mental disability does not appear on the SSA’s list of impairments — or if your impairment is listed but doesn’t meet the stringent listing requirements — the agency may consider your symptoms to determine your mental residual functional capacity (MRFC).
 If the SSA determines you don’t have the requisite MRFC to maintain gainful employment, you may still be approved if you have sufficient supporting documentation.